Recommendation as Language Processing (RLP): A Unified Pretrain, Personalized Prompt & Predict Paradigm (P5): Experiments

 \subsubsection{\textbf{Transfer to Unseen Personalized Prompts}}

 In this section, we transfer the pretrained P5 models to the previously held-out prompts during pretraining.
-These unseen prompts are still from the same task families, and the testing items have been seen by P5 during pretraining at least once.
+These unseen prompts are from the same task families, and the testing items have been seen by P5 during pretraining at least once.
 The experimental results are also reported in Table~\ref{tab:rating} to Table~\ref{tab:direct}.
 As previously discussed in Section~\ref{sec:rq1}, P5 achieves surprisingly good performances on various task families when being challenged by unseen prompts.
-On some specific datasets, the performances of P5 on unseen prompts even surpass seen prompts.
-For example, on \emph{Sports}, P5-B gets the best performances under Prompt 2-13, Prompt 4-4, and Prompt-5-8.
+On some specific datasets, the performances of P5 on unseen prompts even surpass seen prompts, e.g., P5-B gets the best performance under Prompt 2-13 on~\emph{Sports}.
 These results show that multitask prompted pretraining empowers P5 enough robustness to understand unseen prompts with wording variations.